Pseudodifferential operators and the Connes-Kasparov isomorphism: A Fourier Transform for Pseudodifferential Operators

 \subsection{Multiplicity spaces}

-Let $\pi$ be an admissible representation of a real reductive group $G$ on a Hilbert space $H_\pi$, and denote by $H^\infty _\pi$ the space of smooth vectors in $H_\pi$ (see for instance \cite[Ch.\ III]{KnappOverview}).
+Harish-Chandra showed in \cite[Thm.\,6]{HarishChandra53} that if a unitary representation $\pi$ is irreducible, then it is \emph{admissible} in the sense that it includes each irreducible representation of $K$ with at most finite multiplicity.
+Let $\pi$ be an admissible unitary representation of a real reductive group $G$ on a Hilbert space $H_\pi$, and denote by $H^\infty _\pi$ the space of smooth vectors in $H_\pi$ (see for instance \cite[Ch.\ III]{KnappOverview}).
 If $\Lambda$ is a compactly supported distribution on $G$, then there is unique linear operator

 such that